Ailton-F/Ailton-F/README.md

 ### Hey, what's up ?
 ### I'm Ailton, here is a little bit about me:

-Learning Python for back-end development | Computer science aspirant :robot:
+Learning Python for full-stack | Systems Analysis and Development aspirant :robot:

 Infoweb student at IFRN :book: